NixOS/nixpkgs/pkgs/development/haskell-modules/HACKING.md

 comment describes which Haskell packages are now failing to build.
 It also pings the maintainers so that they know to fix up their packages.

+It may be helpful to pipe `hydra-report.hs ping-maintainers` into `xclip` (XOrg) or `wl-clip` (Wayland) in order to post on GitHub.

 This build report can be fetched and re-generated for new Hydra evaluations.
 It may help contributors to try to keep the GitHub comment updated with the most recent build report.

+Maintainers should be given at least 7 days to fix up their packages when they break.
+If maintainers don't fix up their packages with 7 days, then they may be marked broken before merging `haskell-updates` into `master`.

 #### Fix Broken Packages